elasekness/BMS500C-2024/Day3.md

   	mafft hsp70.fasta > hsp70.aln.fasta
    	mafft ssu.fasta > ssu.aln.fasta

-> The tilde (~) is a shorthand way of representing your home directory.
-It stands for `/home/your_account`.
-Previously, we specified a path relative to where we were.
-Here, we are specifying the absolute path to `alignments`
 > Instead of issuing three separate `mafft` commands, we could be more efficient by using a BASH for-loop.

 ## Bash for loops